Mayukhdeb/Mayukhdeb/README.md

 :green_book: Creator of:
   * [**Torch-dreams**](https://github.com/Mayukhdeb/torch-dreams) - Making neural networks more interpretable, for research and art.
   * [**Devolearn**](https://github.com/DevoLearn/devolearn) - Data driven research on embryos with deep learning models.

-:mag: Currently:
-* Trying to understand how transformers work at [Aleph-Alpha](https://aleph-alpha.de/)
-* Building [eden](https://github.com/abraham-ai/eden), a sandbox for the [Abraham project](https://abraham.ai/) for creating generative art with machine learning.
-* Working on a paper with some friends over on [distill slack](https://distillpub.slack.com)

 <!--
 <p align="center">